thisisjonchen/AndTax/README.md

-# +Tax 💵
+# +Tax

 ## Description
-A simple, no BS tax calculator.
+A simple, no BS sales tax and tip calculator.
 Created and published back in July 2021, now here on GitHub.

 **Why did I build this?** I wanted to feature the idiosyncracies of American capitalism in full display.<br>
 **Link**: https://play.google.com/store/apps/details?id=com.zebosse.andtax